PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 __2. Execute AutoML experiment__

 The next step is to execute an AutoML run to find the best model to make predictions on the dataset.
-The next pictures shows the completed experiment:
+The next picture shows the completed experiment:

 ![Executed Experiment](pictures/Experiment%20completed.PNG)

-As you can see, the expertiment ran for ~ 17min on automl-compute (this is a Standard_DS12_v2 compute cluster) and the best model, a VotingEnsemble algorithm, has the accuracy 0.91563 (right upper corner).
+As you can see, the experiment ran for ~ 17min on automl-compute (this is a Standard_DS12_v2 compute cluster) and the best model, a VotingEnsemble algorithm, has the accuracy 0.91563 (right upper corner).

 __3. Receive a trained model__

-After completion we can check out the found models (use the models tab in the experiment view).
+After completion, we can check out the found models (use the models tab in the experiment view).
 The next picture shows the best models:

 ![Best model](pictures/Best_models_overview.PNG)

-It's clearly to see that the first models are all very good and don't differ a lot in the accuracy score.
-The two first best models are Ensemble algorithms that provide a great robustness because of their combination of different models.
-The VotingEnsemble algorithm as best model is a good choice to deploy.
+It's clear to see that the first models are all very good and don't differ a lot in the accuracy score.
+The two first best models are Ensemble algorithms that provide great robustness because of their combination of different models.
+The VotingEnsemble algorithm as the best model is a good choice to deploy.

 __4. Deploy best model__

 Clicking on the VotingEnsemble model opens the specific run in which the model was found.
-In this section, details and metrics of the model could be analyized.
-Additonally, there is a 'Deploy' button.
+In this section, details and metrics of the model could be analyzed.
+Additionally, there is a 'Deploy' button.
 Before deployment, some configurations have to be set:

 ![Deploy](pictures/Deploy.PNG)

-Beside the name and the description, the Compute Type has to be Azure Container Instance (ACI) and the authentication has to enabled.
+Besides the name and the description, the Compute Type has to be Azure Container Instance (ACI) and the authentication has to enabled.
 After deployment, customizations can be done with the SDK.

 __5. Enable logging__